papicool/CashExpenses/README.md

 I created this project for automating some tasks I was doing manually when taking care of my personal finances.
 This Project will use only at the first time :

-- AWS services such as lambda (Python) and S3 to process my financial data
+- AWS services such as lambda (Python) and S3 to process my financial data and AWS recognition
 - an external data storage to externalize data storage (TO DEFINE)

 At the second time, We can reflect :